atulkumarpccs/DevOps-AWS/README.md

 in Django ,  deployment

-In this tutorial we are going to launch an EC2 instance and deploy a Django app.
+ we are going to launch an EC2 instance and deploy a Django app.
 I am going to use nginx, gunicorn in this process.

 From an eagle’s eye this is going to be our walk-through in this blog post.